I2SenseLab/fl2f-site/README.md

 # Main static Website for FL2F

+### Things to update

+- WhatToExpect component:

+  - update the date of the next cohort,
+  - update the calendar urls

 - Testimonials page is located at [/testimonials](https://www.fl2f.ca/testimonials)

 - to add/ remove testimonials, go to content, the testimonials folder, and create/delete the markdown file